 Primary snoring is snoring that does not cause people to wake up more often than normal during the night.
 During sleep, the amount of airflow into the lungs and oxygen level in the blood are normal.
 Because these factors are normal, people do not have excessive daytime sleepiness.

-Every hour during sleep, people with OSA have five or more brief episodes when they stop breathing or their breathing is very shallow.
+Every hour during sleep, people with OSA have five or more brief episodes when they stop breathing or when their breathing is very shallow.
 They also have one or more of the following:

 Risk factors for snoring include